 Plan Description.
 The Doss Consolidated Common School District participates in the Texas Public School Retired Employees Group Insurance Program (TRS-Care).
 It is a multiple-employer, cost-sharing defined Other Post-Employment Benefit (OPEB) plan that has a special funding situation.
-The plan is administered through a trust by the Teacher Retirement System of Texas (TRS) Board of Trustees.
-It is established and administered in accordance with the Texas Insurance Code, Chapter 1575.
+The TRS-Care program was established in 1986 by the Texas Legislature.